TheNut/HopperFilterSimplified/README.txt

         - Added cache to reduce load on servers.
             Cache builds automatically and on the first push/pull attempt into each destination hopper.
         - Added ClearCache command to reset cache.
-        - Added debug capabilities
+        - Added debug capabilities - See Debug Output Levels section below
-          level     What is displayed at given level and in what order 0       no debug reporting
-              2       Cache for a given hopper (location) if it exists in cache 2       Notification that cache entry is being created for a given hopper (location) if it does not exist 3        Notification that we are looking for item frames 4         Notification that it found an attached item frame 4         Information about the item in the itemFrame if one was found 3        Notification that we are looking for chests 4         Notification as to what direction the hopper is facing (output direction to avoid looking for a chest there)
-                4         Notification that it found a chest N, S, E, or W of the hopper that is not being pushed into by the hopper
-                4         Information about each item in the chest if any are found 2       Displays generated cache
-             1      Notification of what item in in what filter (location) is compared against what cache
         - Added Debug command to allow setting of level from 0 to 4
         - Added debug entry into plugin.yml
     Version 0.1 2013-08-29
         Created plugin structure and basic layout

+Debug Output Levels:
+    Below indicates what is output for a given debug level.
+    It also shows the indentation that will happen in the logs. level     What is displayed at given level and in what order 0       no debug reporting
+      2       Notification that cache entry for given hopper (location) was cleared.
+      2       Notification that cache entry for all hoppers were cleared.
+      2       Cache for a given hopper (location) if it exists in cache 2       Notification that cache entry is being created for a given hopper (location) if it does not exist 3        Notification that we are looking for item frames 4         Notification that it found an attached item frame 4         Information about the item in the itemFrame if one was found 3        Notification that we are looking for chests 4         Notification as to what direction the hopper is facing (output direction to avoid looking for a chest there)
+        4         Notification that it found a chest N, S, E, or W of the hopper that is not being pushed into by the hopper 4         Information about each item in the chest if any are found 2       Displays generated cache
+     1      Notification of what item in in what filter (location) is compared against what cache